Future pet owners are being warned about a new online fraud that has scammed victims out of £3 Million.

 Action Fraud has issued a warning that between March 2012 and April 2018, 5066 reports were made to the National Fraud and Cyber Crime Reporting Centre.
 Victims reported losing £3,129,273 during this time, an average of £40,640 per month.

 Director of Action Fraud, Pauline Smith said: “Fraudsters are taking advantage of people looking for pets online, often to bring into their family.
-When a person falls victim to this fraud, the upset and financial loss caused can be huge and the promise of a family pet to children is often left empty.
+When a person falls victim to this fraud, the distressed and financial loss caused can be huge and the promise of a family pet to children is often left empty.
 This is why it’s so important that you follow our advice to help protect yourself and always trust your instincts, if an offer seems too good to be true, it probably is.
 If you think you have been a victim of fraud, report it to us.”

 How does the scam work?